Aro1914/AroTable/README.md

 ### The **removeAll()** Method

 The **removeAll()** method takes the same kind of arguments as the [add()](#the-add-method) method and removes all occurrences of any value—that exists in the AroTable—passed as an argument from the AroTable.
-Returns true if successful, returns false if not:
+Returns true if at least a value was removed successfully, returns false if not:

 ```js
 const aroTable = new AroTable(2,2,2,4,5,6,2);